oneeepp/superstore-sales-analysis/README.md

 **File:** `analysis.py`

+## Excel Analysis (Google Sheets)

+Used a pivot table to cross-analyse Region against Category — a dimension not covered in the SQL or Python stages, where regions and categories were only examined separately, making combined performance invisible.

+Conditional formatting was applied to automatically flag negative profit.
+This revealed that **Furniture in the Central region is the only loss-making combination (-$2,871)**, while the same category generates $11,505 in profit in the West region — indicating the issue is region-specific rather than a structural problem with the category itself.

+Notably, Technology performs strongly in the Central region ($33,697), making it the region's best-performing category.
+This suggests a possible resource reallocation: **rather than attempting to rescue Furniture sales in Central, it may be worth reducing investment in that category locally and shifting resources towards Technology.**

+**A caveat:** this analysis is based on a single static snapshot of data.
+It cannot distinguish between a long-term trend and a short-term fluctuation (e.g. seasonality).
+Supporting a decision such as reducing investment would require data across a longer time period to confirm the pattern persists.

+**Excel features used:** pivot tables (including cross-dimensional analysis), percentage-of-total display, conditional formatting, VLOOKUP, and IF functions.

+*Download `superstore_excel_analysis.xlsx` and open in Excel or Google Sheets to view the pivot table configuration, formulas, and conditional formatting rules.*

 ## Key Insight

 Overall, the data suggests that aggressive discounting is eroding profitability in several sub-categories, particularly Tables and Bookcases.
 While some high-discount items like Binders remain profitable, this appears to be the exception rather than the rule.
 Combined with significant losses concentrated in a few states like Texas and Ohio, this points to a need for a more selective discount strategy — one that considers both product-level and regional profitability rather than applying discounts uniformly.